Sickness or injury

 - Provide a list of physicians, clinics and hospitals.

-- Contact the insurance company.
+- Assist in contacting your insurance company.

 - Provide assistance for medical evacuation and safe transfer including liaison with service providers.